Our ultimate guide to reuse, recycle, repair

 Individual sewing behind sewing machine

 Don’t worry you don’t have to be the most creative person in the world to reuse objects.
-We’re here with some simple ideas on how to breathe new life into your household objects that would otherwise get chucked.
+We’re here with some simple ideas on everyday ways to save our planet and how to breathe new life into your household objects that would otherwise get chucked.

 Use cereal box bags as food wrap

-Cereal box bags are really useful.
+If you’re wondering how to be greener in your everyday life, cereal box bags are useful.
 They can be used to wrap your sandwiches, cover pots of leftovers in the fridge, separate burger patties or cheese slices in the fridge or freezer or wrap uncooked dough before freezing.
-These plastic bags are notoriously hard to recycle, but re-using them will prolong their life and reduce the amount of plastic and cellophane wrap you buy and use.
+These plastic bags are notoriously hard to recycle but re-using them will prolong their life and reduce the amount of plastic and cellophane wrap you buy and use.
+This is one of our favourite eco-friendly tips!

 Cardboard loo rolls are your saviour!

-The brown cardboard tubes inside of loo rolls have so many incredible uses, which is good to know in light of the fact that recycling cardboard requires large amounts of water and energy.
+The brown cardboard tubes inside of loo rolls have so many incredible uses, which is good to know because recycling cardboard requires large amounts of water and energy.

 Reuse cool tins, jars and bottles around the house